jatinjindal/Riscygo/README.md

 # Go_Compiler
-An implementation of a naive Go compiler written in python.
+An implementation of a naive Go compiler written in python to produce RISC-V